SabineEmden/etch-a-sketch/README.md

 The page shows a sketch pad with an invisible grid of square cells.
 The cells change color when the mouse is moved over them, leaving a (pixelated) trail through the grid.

 The page loads with a 16x16 grid.
 When the user clicks a button above the grid, they are asked for the number of squares per side for a new grid.
 After the number is entered, the existing grid is removed and a new grid is generated in the same total space as before.

+## Extra credit
+If the checkbox "random color" is checked, rather than the cells changing to the same color throughout the grid, the color is randomized with each interaction.

 ### Skills used:
  - JavaScript basics: DOM manipulation and events
  - JavaScript basics: variables, operators, data types, conditionals, function basics, loops
  - HTML and CSS basics
- - version control with git
+ - Version control with git
- - sharing code on GitHub
+ - Sharing code on GitHub
- - deployment on GitHub Pages
+ - Deployment on GitHub Pages
- - command line basics for file management and version control
+ - Command line basics for file management and version control